sergioltg/entain/README.md

 Testify package was installed to facilitate the test cases

 ## Task 2
 Added a new field to the request called order_by.
 It is an array and multiple order by fields can be passed with their respective direction that can be ASC or DESC.
+By default, is uses ASC.

 At the moment only the field advertisedStartTime have been implemented but another field can be added easily.
 I think we should have a control which fields should be allowed for sorting.